The state of the economy and alcohol-related trends

 clubs had 8.6 percent.
 Per the U.S. Census Bureau's Statistics of U.S.

 Businesses, there were about 351,912 people employed within the industry

 with nearly $4.1 billion in annual payroll in 2005.

-According to Technomic’s BarTAB (Trends in Adult Beverage) report, the 2013 Top 100 Nightclub & Bar venues generated $1.5 billion.
+According to Technomic’s BarTAB (Trends in Adult Beverage) report, the 2013 Top 100 Nightclub & Bar venues generated $1.5 billion in total revenue.
 More than two-thirds (68.2%) of operators surveyed experienced revenue growth in 2012, and nearly two-thirds of them (31.4%) reported revenue growth in excess of 10%.
 Once again, the top nightclub and bar venues outperformed the industry overall.
 The bar and nightclub segment grew 3.9% in 2012.
 Projections call for continued growth up to 2015, but the industry is projected to continue experiencing competition from non-industry establishments such as restaurants as well as from people opting to drink at home.

 Of the Top 100 survey participants, 42.8% identified their venues as nightclubs; 70.6% of them described their hotspots as dance clubs.
 Of those identifying their venue as bars, 31.7% are sports bars and 29.3% are traditional bar/taverns.
 DJs and live entertainment are featured by 88.3% and 73.6% of total respondents, respectively.
 Nearly 80% offer a dance floor, 70.1% provide VIP areas and 65% offer bottle service.